composewell/streamly/README.md

 ## Concurrent Word Counting

-To do word counting in parallel we divide the stream in chunks (arrays), count properties in each chunk and then add all the counts.
+To count words in parallel we divide the stream into chunks (arrays), count properties in each chunk and then add all the counts.
 We use the same code as above except that we use an array input instead of using a file input.